PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 08:25:53
+Last updated: 2024-04-05 08:26:26
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler